 What does science say about that?

 Today, new scientific research that was published on this very subject.
+And we may finally know for sure what makes you happiest in life.

 Gabor Hajdu and Tomas Hajdu at the Hungarian Academy of Sciences studies 10,000 responses to surveys from families regarding how much they spent on possessions and how much they spent on experience, and how that spending affected their life satisfaction.